Content Map Terms

 - Extra weight gain.

-- A uterus that is larger than expected for your due date.
+- A uterus that is larger than expected given your due date.

-Later in the pregnancy, you are more likely to have:
+Later in the pregnancy, you may be more likely to have problems such as:

 - Increasing backache.